-It is recognized that it is the professional responsibility of the teacher to attend staff meetings, team, or grade level meetings, department meetings, parent-teacher conferences, student exhibitions (showcases) and open houses.
+It is recognized that it is the professional responsibility of the teacher to attend staff meetings, team, or grade level meetings, department meetings, parent-teacher conferences, student exhibitions (showcases), and open houses.
+Staff meetings will not be held the week of conferences.
+There will be no more than three (3) mandatory meetings per month.
+In case of emergencies, mandatory staff meetings can be called at any time.
 It is the responsibility of the administration to give two (2) days prior notification for all mandatory meetings going beyond the regular school day.
-Agendas for staff meetings shall be distributed to the teachers at least one day prior to the staff meeting.
+Agendas and goals for staff meetings shall be distributed to the teachers at least one day prior to the staff meeting.
 Open houses shall be limited to one and one half (1.5 hours).